jafossum/ArduinoLibraries/README.md

 ## JAF_Ultrasonic

 Library for Non-Blocking HC-SR04 Ultrasonic Sensor functionality.
-Currently HardCoded for Uno on pin (2, 3) and Mega 2560 on Pin (19, 18).
-This for simplicity when using direct port PORTD and PIND for PIN manipulation.
-This because of speed.
+Currently HardCoded for UNO and Mega2560 on pin (2, 3).
+This for simplicity when using direct port PORT(D - E) and PIN(D - E) for PIN manipulation.